yanbixing/Data-Science-Knowledge-Notes/deep_learning/models/transformer.md

 ### 0.2.
 Positional Encoding

+#### 0.2.1 Motivation

+In RNN, we will
+- input word1 ($x_1$) into the RNN, generate $h_1$;
+- input word2 ($x_2$) and $h_1$ into RNN, generate $h_2$;
+- ...Finally, during the process, we will generate $y_1, y_2$, or use $y_{-1}$ or use $h_{-1}$
+So, the order of the words matter.
+The output is affected by order of words.

+However, Transformer, we will input the whole sentence together, the attentions of each words are calculated parallelly, then how to know position of word?
+Ref:  we have a matrix representation of our sequence.
+[Medium-blog: "However, these representations are not encoding the fact that words appear in different positions." ](https://medium.com/dissecting-bert/dissecting-bert-part-1-d3c3d495cdb3)

+- Personal Understanding:
+  - Since transformer is parallelly input, it is faster than RNN (Under same model complexity/size.
+But, BERT is usually larger...)
+  - CNN is also parallelly input.
+The way CNN differentiate pixel at different position is kernel: still process info locally (several pixels) not globally (the whole picture/doc).
+    - However, BERT process the whole doc (globally) at same time, thus, we need position encoding to differentiate words at different loc.

+Positional encoding is brought to solve the problem.
+For each embedding, we will add a positional embedding (vector) to its current embedding.
+Then, for same words at different position, the embedding will be different, and thus, we can bring positional info to the transformer.

+#### 0.2.2 Details

 The positional embedding is a embedding only depends on position.
 (It can be either predefined or learnable.
 Ref: [Arxiv](https://arxiv.org/abs/2010.04903))

 **Purpose:** Add position info to the word embedding.
 Same word at different position will have different embedding, different info.